Yugoslavia falls apart

 He subsequently emerges in 1987 as a force in Serbian politics, after declaring support for Serbs in the Serbian autonomous province of Kosovo (who claim to be oppressed by the provincial government which is dominated by Kosovo's majority ethnic Albanians).
 From this point, and following further political advancement, Milošević serves as the President of Serbia (the Socialist Republic of Serbia, a constituent republic within the Socialist Federal Republic of Yugoslavia) from 1989 to 1997.

 After Yugoslavia wins the contest for the first time in 1989, in 1990 the Eurovision Song Contest is held in Zagreb, the capital of Croatia.
-Italian entrant Toto Cutugno wins this year with his composition, Insieme: 1992: a sweeping evocation of European unity and the anticipated completion of European single market in 1992.
+Italian entrant Toto Cutugno wins this year with his composition, Insieme: 1992: a sweeping evocation of European unity and the anticipated completion of the European single market in 1992.

-The lyrics of other entries also celebrate the revolutions and democratisation that has occurred in central and eastern Europe during the preceding months (focusing especially on the fall of the Berlin Wall) and hope is in the air.
+The lyrics of other entries also celebrate the revolutions and democratisation that have occurred in central and eastern Europe during the preceding months (focusing especially on the fall of the Berlin Wall) and hope is in the air.

 The contest itself, which is a high prestige and expensive production for state broadcaster Yugoslav Radio Television (JRT), opens with a film praising Yugoslavia as a modern, European state.
 A year later the country slides into civil war, with the start of the '10 day War' on 26 June 1991.